Loading Events

 The final series presented in the exhibition is based on footage taken from surveillance and combat drones.
 Due to the low resolution of the drone’s cameras, dynamic disposal, and vertical perspective, the captured figures are abstracted, evoking futurist sculptures or fantastic insects.

-Lesia Khomenko is a multidisciplinary artist who reconsiders the role of painting – she deconstructs narrative images and transforms paintings into objects, installations, performances, or videos.
+Lesia Khomenko is a multidisciplinary artist who reconsiders the role of painting: she deconstructs narrative images and transforms paintings into objects, installations, performances, or videos.

 Lesia Khomenko (b.
-1980 in Kyiv, Ukraine).
-Graduated National Academy of Fine Arts and Architecture in 2004.
-Co-founder and member of the R.E.P. group (since 2004) and the curatorial group Hudrada (since 2008) in Ukraine.
-She was on the shortlist for PinchukArtPrize (2009, 2011, and 2013); together with R.E.P. group, the Future Generations Art Prize, founded by PinchukArtCentre (2012); and the Kazimir Malevich Artist Award (2012 and 2016).
+1980 in Kyiv, Ukraine), graduated National Academy of Fine Arts and Architecture in 2004.
+She is a co-founder and member of the R.E.P. group (since 2004) and of the curatorial group Hudrada (since 2008) in Ukraine.
+She was on the shortlist for the Pinchuk Art Prize (2009, 2011, and 2013); together with the R.E.P. group, for the Future Generations Art Prize, founded by the Pinchuk Art Centre (2012); and the Kazimir Malevich Artist Award (2012 and 2016).

-Her works are in public collections including M HKA (BEL), Ludwig Museum (HU), Art Collection Telecom (DE), Kupferstich-Kabinett (DE), The Ukrainian Museum (USA), Zuzeum Art Centre (Latvia), Mystetskyi Arsenal (UA), Maidan Museum (UA), PinchuckArtCentre (UA).
+Her works are in public collections including M HKA (BEL), Ludwig Museum (HU), Art Collection Telecom (DE), Kupferstich-Kabinett (DE), the Ukrainian Museum (USA), Zuzeum Art Centre (Latvia), Mystetskyi Arsenal (UA), Maidan Museum (UA), Pinchuk Art Centre (UA).

-She participated in the residencies at Oasis Pointe Residency, Miami, FL, USA (2022-2023), Martha MOCA Artist Residency, NJ, USA (2022), Emergency Residency Ujazdowski Castle, Warsaw, Poland (2022), Working Room, Ivano-Frankivsk, Ukraine (Curated and participated) (2022), Salzburg International Summer Academy of Fine Arts, Salzburg, Austria (2021), LIA (Leipzig International Art), Leipzig, Germany (2008).
+She participated in residencies at the Oasis Pointe Residency, Miami, FL, USA (2022-2023), the Martha MOCA Artist Residency, NJ, USA (2022), the Emergency Residency at Ujazdowski Castle, Warsaw, Poland (2022), the Working Room, Ivano-Frankivsk, Ukraine (curated and participated) (2022), the Salzburg International Summer Academy of Fine Arts, Salzburg, Austria (2021), LIA (Leipzig International Art), Leipzig, Germany (2008).

 She currently lives in New York City, NY, USA.